PRPLTM/PRPLTM.github.io/content/posts/abusing-internet-calendaring-and-scheduling-ical.md

 ## Identification

-While working a recent investigation we identified a machine learning alert for "beacon-type" connectivity from a users asset to a gibberish/foreign registered domain hosted on international IP space.
+During a recent investigation we identified a machine learning alert for "beacon-type" connectivity from a users asset to a gibberish/foreign registered domain hosted in international IP space.

 ![dsml_alert](/img/ical_v1/dsml_alert.png)

-Upon investigation we originally assumed it would be related to Chrome Extensions gone rogue (the most common), or something similar, but quickly identified via proxy logs that the users Outlook client was making the network calls.
+Upon investigation we originally assumed it would be related to Chrome Extensions gone rogue, but quickly identified via proxy logs that the users Outlook client was making the network calls.

 ![asset_view_nysaz_beacon](/img/ical_v1/asset_view_nysaz_beacon.png)